wp-plugins/all-posts-default-cat/readme.txt

 == Frequently Asked Questions ==

-= Why would you want to put all plugins in the default category? =
+= Why would you want to put all posts into the default category? =

 One reason is to rename the default category to "All" and ensure that all posts will always be in that category.